Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Expert InsightsFrom Taylor Shuman, Senior Tech ExpertT-Mobile has always offered plans packed with perks, which increases the value in my book.
 If you’re big on extras like streaming subscriptions or weekly freebies, T-Mobile is a great option.Soft Data Caps

-Like AT&T, T-Mobile is upfront about its soft data caps.
-Regardless of the unlimited plan, your speeds slow down if you exceed 50 GB of data usage in a month (excluding hotspot data caps).
-It’s pretty high, and you’d have to try pretty hard to hit the cap.
+Regardless of the unlimited plan, your speeds may slow down during times of congestion if you exceed 50 GB of data usage in a month (excluding hotspot data caps).
+It's pretty high, and you'd have to try pretty hard to hit the cap.

 We had to avoid using our home Wi-Fi entirely and exclusively use mobile data for streaming TV shows, making video calls, and browsing the internet.
 It still took us about three weeks to hit the cap.
 You might hit the cap faster if you have two or more lines.

 One plan we haven't covered is T-Mobile Go5G Plus.
-While it's not designed for seniors, it is one of the few unlimited data plans that lacks any soft data caps.
-It means you can use as much data as you want without experiencing reduced speeds.
-However, the Go5G Plus plan starts at $90 per month for a single line.
-As a result, it may not be the best fit for most seniors on a budget.
-Still, it's worth considering if truly unlimited data is important to you.
+While it's not designed for seniors, it is one of the few unlimited data plans without soft data caps.
+However, the Go5G Plus plan starts at $90 per month for a single line, so it may not be the best fit for most seniors on a budget.

 -